TanishkaMarrott/Decoding-The-TOGAF-Framework/README.md

 ## Quick Disclaimer

-I've captured and penned down these notes during my preparation for the TOGAF 10 Foundation Exam.
+I've captured and penned down these notes during my preparation for the TOGAF 10 EA Foundation Exam.
 And intend to reflect my personal understanding & learnings.
 This is NOt meant to serve as a definitive source of information :)